 I work hard on teaching my kids about smart nutrition.
 My kiddos understand the term “empty calories” and ways they can help fuel their bodies.
 Right from the beginning, we talked about how vegetables support our eye sight while lean protein helps our muscles.
 But I also work hard on reinforcing those lessons on a daily basis!

+In addition to offering health nutrition books for kids, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class Nutrition Unit Study ideas.
 You can find these nutrition books for kids at your local library or purchase them through the affiliate links provided.

 Healthy Nutrition Books for Kids